Davina McCall (2000-10)

 - Best Series - Big Brother 7

 Nathan Fagan-Gayle, who appeared in the Celebrity Hijack version of the programme, would go on to reach the Judges' Houses stage of the ninth series of The X Factor.
+Anthony Ogogo appears the most successful of those high achievers, he won a bronze medal in the 2012 Olympics and became a professional boxer.

 The series has had a number of sponsors over its life: